 I was born in Cascadia on July 13, 2081.
 On that day, it had been fifty-five years, eight months, and nine days since a human being had been in space.
 I was the two-hundred-and-fourth person to go back, and part of the sixth extrasolar crew.
 I’m writing to you in the hope that we will not be the last.

 The main story begins with the crew coming out of ‘torpor’ upon their arrival at Aecor, the icy moon of the star Zhenyi.
-In typical Chambers fashion, Ariadne tells us all about the effects of torpor: how it feels like a hangover, how hair and nails keep growing, if slowly, about removal of nutrient drips and catheter, how each crew member has their own room with their chamber in with a mirror positioned to the side for when you’re ready to look – it’s a long way from people waking in perfect condition as so often shown in the movies.
+In typical Chambers fashion, Ariadne tells us all about the effects of torpor: how it feels like a hangover, how hair and nails keep growing, if slowly, about removal of nutrient drips and catheter, how each crew member has their own room with their chamber in with a mirror positioned to the side for when you’re ready – it’s a long way from people waking in perfect condition as so often shown in the movies.
 Chambers’ eye for detail, telling us tons of information without it feeling like an info dump, makes for a fascinating beginning.

 Then the four-person crew get to work.
 Once they’ve landed, Ariadne’s job is to assist the mission specialists Elena, Jack and Chikondi as they conduct their geological and biological surveys.
 Again, Chambers has thought the science through–they suit up fully to go outside the spacecraft so they don’t contaminate Aecor with their bacteria, for instance.
-The thrill of the crew finding new life-forms swimming beneath the ice is hard to beat, but it’s soon time to move on to the next exoplanet, Mirabilis.
+The thrill of the crew finding new life-forms swimming beneath the ice is hard to beat, but it’s time to move on to the next exoplanet, Mirabilis.

-Alongside the exploration is the problem of communicating with Earth.
+Alongside the exploration is the subject of communicating with Earth.
 The news bulletins they receive are fourteen years out of date.
 We know from the prologue that something may have happened, but I can’t tell you more of course.

-Annabel is one of the Shiny Editors, and has a personal blog at AnnaBookBel.
+Annabel is one of the Shiny Editors.

-Becky Chambers, To Be Taught, If Fortunate (Hodder & Stoughton, 2019).
-978-1473697164, 160pp., hardback.BUY at Blackwell’s via our affiliate link (free UK P&P).
+Becky Chambers, To Be Taught, If Fortunate (Hodder & Stoughton, 2019) ISBN 9781473697164, Hardback, 176 Pages.BUY the pbk at Blackwell’s via our affiliate link (free UK P&P)